 According to Coco Chanel, “Luxury must be comfortable, otherwise it is not luxury.”
 So we dine using gold and eat in pajamas!
 LOL

-Christmas Day at Maison Epperson is all about pajamas, presents and plato-platuhan!
+Christmas Day at Maison Epperson is all about the three P’s: pajamas, presents and plato-platuhan!

 From Maison Epperson to your home, Merry Christmas!!!

-The key to a happy Dylan is a few Matchbox cars, Thomas the Train and a lot of playtime!
+The key to my son’s heart is a few Matchbox cars, Thomas the Train and a lot of playtime!